One of my favorite things to do in Football Manager is make bargain signings.

 Regardless of the level of the club that I’m managing, there’s just something satisfying about getting a player for less money than their ability should command.

 Bargain signings are a great way to improve the level of your team for cheap, and they’re pretty useful for making a profit down the line too.

-Some of the best wonderkids in FM23 are bargains, but there are levels to what is considered a bargain in this game.
+If you have a look at the best wonderkids in FM23, you’ll find some bargains there.
+But, there are levels to what is considered a bargain in this game.

 I know Handanovic is 37 years old in FM23, but these stats are just too good to pass up.

 I think you can still get at least two really good years of service from him (provided he doesn’t retire out of the blue), so it’s really your decision to make if the risk is worth taking.

 His estimated value falls within a pretty wide range of £1.1M to £9.2M, and if you can negotiate a deal at the lower end of that range, I would say this is a no-brainer cheap FM23 signing for a top-level, international ‘keeper.

 On the other end of the age scale is Fenerbahce’s Altay Bayindir, who is still very much in the earlier stages of his career compared to Handanovic.

 The Turkish goalkeeper is 24 years old, and he’s ready to go straight into the team as a first-choice option or backup, depending on the level of the club you’re managing.